Updated on October 2, 2024.

 One thing is clear: alleviating this time- and resource-waster is crucial to optimizing your sales process.

-The process of B2B sales qualification though can be tricky.
+The process of B2B lead qualification though can be tricky.
 How am I to know which of these names on the list have the potential to actually buy and which will lead me on a wild goose chase and waste my precious time?

-That’s where sales qualification comes in.
+That’s where lead qualification comes in.

-What is lead qualification?
+What is B2B lead qualification?

 Qualifying a sales lead, also known as lead qualification or sales qualification, is the process of determining whether a lead has the potential to become a customer.